 What is the opportunity?

-We are seeking a diverse group of 10 artists, makers, and creative technologists to participate in a 48 Hour Creative Response Challenge.
+We are seeking a diverse group of up to 10 artists, makers, and creative technologists to participate in a 48 Hour Creative Response Challenge.
+Using the visual story assets on the Dream site, we want you to submit an idea inspired by the work.

-If you are selected, you will watch or rewatch Dream and – over the course of 48 hours – create a rapid response to something that inspires you.
+If you are selected, you will be sent an exclusive link to watch (or rewatch) Dream and – over the course of 48 hours – create a rapid response.
 This could be an illustration, storyboard, gif, micro video work, creative code or any other work that can be experienced digitally.
-You will be able to respond to any aspect of Dream — the story, the characters, the technology, the imagery or the implications for audiences and creatives in the future.
+You will be able to respond to any aspect of Dream – the story, the characters, the technology, the imagery or the implications for audiences and creatives in the future.

 Your response should be a rapid response, in a format that is shareable online and can be created in two days (or the equivalent of two days, over a longer period).

-From the submitted applications, we will select up to ten to participate in the Challenge.
-The creative/maker of each selected idea will be awarded £500 to make their creative response.
+We have already selection 7 ideas and are looking for a further (up to) 4 to participate in the Challenge.
+The creative/maker of each selected idea will be awarded £700 to make their creative response.

 Who can apply?